aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Predicate<String> p = (str) -> str.isEmpty();
 ```

-Finally since we only have a single parameter we can remove the , when there is exactly one parameter, with an inferred type, then even
+Finally since we only have a single parameter we can remove the parentheses, when there is exactly one parameter, with an inferred type, then even
 the parentheses around the parameter list can go:

 ```java